Mallen220/TurtleTracer/src/lib/components/whats-new/features/newest.md

 - **Smart Snapping**: The playback slider now snaps to key events and durations for easier navigation.
 - **Direct Time Editing**: You can now manually edit the current time in the playback bar.
 - **Improved Layout**: A cleaner, more intuitive interface for controlling your path simulation.
+- **Better Playback Controls**: Updated controls make scrubbing and playback smoother and more responsive.

 ### **Settings & Updates**

 - **Manual Update Check**: Easily check for the latest version with a new button in the Settings menu.
+- **New UI for Update Prompt**: Fresh design for the update notification dialog with clearer options.
+- **MS Store Support**: App now detects installs from the Microsoft Store and handles updates accordingly.

+### **Import/Export & Optimization**

+- **Optimize Individual Paths**: Optimize dialog now lets users run a targeted optimization pass.
+- **Import/Export Settings**: Load or save your configuration to a JSON file for easy migration between machines or backups.

+### **Export Enhancements**

+- **Show .pp File Content**: The Export dialog now previews the content of the generated `.pp` file for verification.
+- **Export Image Option**: Capture a snapshot of the field or timeline directly from the export menu.
+- **Critical Code Export Fixes**: Several bug fixes ensure generated Java code compiles and matches the selected path precisely.

+### **Bug Fixes & Miscellaneous**

+- **Start Position Data**: Corrected an issue where starting location was being written incorrectly in exports.
+- **Plugins Icon**: Fixed the missing or broken icon in the Plugins menu.

 ### **Embed Pose Data in Code**